software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 4
 >
 > 1. Create a pull request for your branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instructions.
 The pull request title should describe the changes, for example "Change the submit button color in the add quiz form".
-The description provides additional details.
+The description provides additional details
 > 2. Take a look at some other team member's pull request and conduct a code review by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) instructions.
 Pull the branch from GitHub to your local computer and take a look at the changes.
 If everything looks good, approve the changes with a short comment, such as "Looks good to me".
-Otherwise, request changes.
+Otherwise, request changes
 > 3. Once you have received an approving review from a team member for your pull request, merge it into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
 If the branch has conflicts with the main branch, check the section below
-> 4. Switch back to main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
-You should now see the changes made in your branch in the main branch as well
+> 4. Switch back to the main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
+Make sure that you can see the changes made in your branch in the main branch as well
+> 5. Follow [these](https://www.atlassian.com/git/tutorials/using-branches) instructions to delete your branch locally and in the remote GitHub repository.
+Once deleted, check that your branch no longer exists with the `git branch` command.
+Also check that the branch no longer exists in GitHub

 ### Resolving conflicts in branches